 If the Barring Exemption for Emergency Call Information IE is included in the Served Cell Information NR IE in the XN SETUP REQUEST message or the XN SETUP RESPONSE message, the receiving NG-RAN node may use this information to determine a suitable target in case of subsequent outgoing mobility during emergency call.

+If the NZP-CSI-RS Resources Configuration IE is included in the Served Cell Information NR IE in the XN SETUP REQUEST message or in the XN SETUP RESPONSE message, the receiving NG-RAN node may use this information for CLI management.

 Interactions with other procedures: